Monmouth Beach “Yankees”

 —Yogi Berra

-A Seattle native, Brown was a standout in World Series action — seemingly the original “Mr. October” — playing on 4 World Series championship teams for the Yanks and batting .439 in 17 Fall Classic games.
+Brown was a standout in post-season action — seemingly the original “Mr. October” — playing on 4 World Series championship teams for the Yanks and batting .439 in 17 Fall Classic games.

-Born in October 1924, Brown played college ball at Stanford University and UCLA.
+Born in Seattle in October 1924, Brown played college ball at Stanford University and UCLA.
 He enlisted in the US Navy’s officer training at age 19.
-In June 1950, he became the first active major league baseball player to earn a medical degree from Tulane.
-In 1952, he returned to the military, serving in a MASH unit during the Korean War.
+In June 1950, he became the first active major league baseball player to earn a medical degree from Tulane University School of Medicine.
+In 1952, he returned to the military, serving in a M*A*S*H unit during the Korean War.
 Following a brief comeback attempt in 1954, he quit pro baseball to practice medicine.

-After completing his residency and a cardiology fellowship at Tulane, Dr. Brown opened a successful cardiology practice in Fort Worth, TX, with Dr. Albert Goggans, a friend from medical school.
-They practiced medicine together for more than 25 years.
-Brown returned to the game as an executive, serving as the American League president from 1984 to 1994.
+After completing his residency and a cardiology fellowship at Tulane, Dr. Brown opened a cardiology practice in Fort Worth, TX, with Dr. Albert Goggans, a friend from medical school.
+They successfully practiced medicine together for over 25 years.
+Brown returned to baseball as an executive, serving as the American League president from 1984 to 1994.
+He was also on the National Baseball Hall of Fame Board of Directors.

-“Bobby Brown enjoyed my parents and Pete’s Inn so much that he would send them a Christmas card every year,” said Pat Thayer, the Holden’s daughter and a lifelong borough resident.
-“You’d never know that they were famous New York Yankees.
+“Bobby Brown liked my parents and Pete’s Inn so much that he would send them a Christmas card every year,” said Pat Thayer, the Holden’s daughter and a borough native.
+“You’d never know they were famous Yankee ballplayers.
 They were such wonderful, down-to-earth guys.”
-So regular in fact, that Ford once painted the inside of the Precious Blood church with a group of fort soldiers.
+So regular in fact, that Ford once painted the inside of the borough’s Precious Blood church with a group of fort soldiers.

 Both Mantle and Ford attended Pat’s 16th birthday party held at her parent’s Willow Avenue home in 1954 (Pat celebrated her 80th birthday, in Boyle’s Tavern, of course).
 Ford and Mantle were just beginning their storied baseball careers with the Yanks then.